misinformationage/USDA-REEU-Summer-2026/README.md

 Syst.
 Voltage -> 3300 mV
 AI Model -> Predicted Crop: Mango (Class 12)
 --------------------------------------------

-*Note: Example light sensor readings are simulated for partial hardware failure.
 ```

 On the Raspberry Pi side:

 <img width="1919" height="1027" alt="Pi4-Dashboard" src="https://github.com/user-attachments/assets/152c3603-4070-410a-a70c-616f5abda0b9" />

 ## 🧹 Troubleshooting
-Due to the nature of this system being multimodal, errors in deployment can show up in every single moving component and many different ways.
+Due to the nature of this system being multimodal, errors in deployment can show up in every single moving component and in many different ways.
 To avoid as many of these errors as possible, it is highly recommended to follow the instructions provided as closely as possible.
 Whenever an error occurs, follow this general procedure for an easier diagnosis:

 1. If CCS or the terminal provided an error, copy it and search it online.
 While obvious, many simple errors can be caught and fixed from online resources.